GOVTNZ/web-standards/guidance/assessment/tests/a11y/headings.md

 A heading introduces or describes the content that follows it.
 It should also stand out from the rest of the page.
 If something looks and acts like a heading, it should be marked up as an HTML heading.
 Similarly, something that is marked up as an HTML heading should look and act like a heading.

 As well as context, headings show a parent-child relationship between content elements on a page.
-The section you're reading now is a child of 'Test 2: Headings', which in turn is a child of 'Tests for each page'.
+The section you're reading now has a heading, 'What you should know about headings', and is a child of the section with the heading,'Test 2: Headings', which in turn is a child of 'Tests for each page'.
 Those parent-child relationships shown on the page must be faithfully mirrored in the hierarchy of `<h1>` to `<h6>` headings in the HTML markup.

 Think about whether:
 * your content is structured logically